Assyrian conquest of Egypt: Context

-Taharqa, pharaoh of the Twenty-fifth Dynasty of Egypt and qore of the Kingdom of Kush, began agitating peoples within the Neo-Assyrian Empire in an attempt to gain a foothold in the region.
+Taharqa, pharaoh of the Twenty-fifth Dynasty of Egypt and qore of the Kingdom of Kush, began agitating people within the Neo-Assyrian Empire in an attempt to gain a foothold in the region.
 As a result, in 701 BCE, Hezekiah, the king of Judah, Lule, the king of Sidon, Sidka, the king of Ashkelon, and the king of Ekron formed an alliance with Egypt against Assyria.
 The Neo-Assyrian emperor Sennacherib (r.
 705–681) attacked the rebels, conquering Ashkelon, Sidon and Ekron and defeating the Egyptians and driving them from the region.
 He marched toward Jerusalem, destroying 46 towns and villages (including the heavily defended city of Lachish) in his path.
 This is graphically described in Isaiah 10.
 Exactly what happened next is unclear: the Bible says an angel of the Lord killed 185,000 Assyrian soldiers at Jerusalem after Hezekiah prayed in the temple; Sennacherib's account says Judah paid him tribute and he left.
 There are various other theories as to why the Assyrians failed to take Jerusalem and withdrew to Assyria., including a threat from Taharqa's army, disease, divine intervention, Hezekiah's surrender, or Herodotus' mice theory.

 In 681, Sennacherib was murdered by one or more of his sons, perhaps as retribution for his destruction of Babylon.
 According to 2 Kings 19:37, while praying to the god Nisroch, he was killed by two of his sons, Adramalech and Sharezer, and both of these sons subsequently fled to Urartu; this is repeated in Isaiah 37:38 and alluded to in 2 Chronicles 32:21.